pwipf/TuringTuring/README.md

     d. character to write to the tape.

     e. character 'R' or 'L' specifying which way to move the head.
-5. The start state, as a single integer.
-6. The accept state, and
-7. The reject state.

 The input TAPE file will include:

 1. The characters on the input tape consecutively.

 Upon starting the program will read the TM file and use this information to run the turing machine on the input.
-The (text based) output will be along the lines of "Read a '1', Wrote a '2', Move Head Right, now in State 4.
-And "Entered accept state, tape contents: >785.32<
+The (text based) output will show step by step the tape and the head position.

 This is a learning project so every effort will be made to make the program easily understandable, and hardly any effort will be made to make it efficient.